 - Powdered Sugar: For thickness and sweetness.

-As easy as cookies but faster and more hands off.
-These will be a winner when your short on time, but need big flavor and big wow factor.
-Red velvet makes everything just a bit more special.
+As easy as cookies but faster and more hands-off.
+These will be a winner when you’re short on time, but need big flavor and big wow factor.
+Red velvet makes everything just a bit more special!
+These sugar cookie bars almost look too good to eat.

-- Mix: In a medium bowl, whisk together flour, cocoa, salt and baking powder.
-Set aside
+- Mix Dry Ingredients: In a medium bowl, whisk together flour, cocoa, salt, and baking powder.
+Then set aside.

-- Make the Frosting: Beat together the cream cheese and butter.
+- Prepare Frosting and Enjoy: To make the cream cheese frosting, Beat together the cream cheese and butter.
 Add the powdered sugar and vanilla.
 Beat together until smooth.
-Frost the top of the bars and enjoy.
+Frost the top of the bars and enjoy!

-- Pan: Line your pan with aluminum foil and spray it with cooking spray so that the bars easily lift out and are easy to cut.
+- Prep Your Pan: Line your pan with aluminum foil and spray it with cooking spray so that the bars easily lift out and are easy to cut.

-- Room Temperature: The butter and cream cheese should be brought to room temperature naturally, not in the microwave.
-This will ensure the creamiest texture and the butter and cream cheese will incorporate more evenly.
+- Room Temperature Ingredients: The butter and cream cheese should be brought to room temperature naturally, not in the microwave.
+This will ensure the creamiest texture.
+The butter and cream cheese will incorporate more evenly.

-- The Batter will be thick: Don’t panic if the batter is thick, it’s definitely a cookie batter, not a cake batter.
+- Batter Thickness: Don’t panic if the batter is thick, it’s definitely a cookie batter, not a cake batter.

 - Press: When you put the cookie bars into the pan use a spatula to press down evenly.
 It will bake up nice and chewy and amazing!

-- Top it: Use your imagination to decorate them, use sprinkles and candies to make them festive, for whatever holiday or occasion.
+- Add Toppings: Use your imagination to decorate these red velvet sugar cookie bars!
+Use sprinkles and candies to make them festive, for whatever holiday or occasion you’re making them for!
+You can also add a drizzle of chocolate or white chocolate sauce for extra decadence.

 - 1/4 cup unsweetened cocoa